 Second, the sheer numbers involved mean that publishers neglecting African markets risk being foolish.
-Currently there are 85.8 million children and young adults aged 5-19 in the combined markets of US, UK, Canada and Australia and New Zealand.
-By 2035 the young population in these five wealthy countries will have increased, just slightly, to 86.3 million.
+Currently there are 87.1 million children and young adults aged 5-19 in the combined markets of US, UK, Eire, Canada and Australia and New Zealand.
+By 2035 the young population in these countries will have increased, just slightly, to 87.7 million.
 But in Anglophone Africa there are currently 200 million children and young adults.
 By 2035 this will increase to 256 million people (!)
 Neglecting a market of that size and growth potential does not really demonstrate the best business sense.

 These numbers mean that growth will be much easier here than in the older markets.
-Thousands of new children’s/YA books are published each year in the US.
-This is for a market of 61 million potential readers.
+Thousands of new children’s/YA books are published each year in these countries for 87 million potential readers.
 There is clearly an opportunity to grow demand for more books if only 20-30 African fiction books for older children are currently published every year.
+Even if my data are wrong by an order of magnitude or more that remains true.
 It is unlikely that this market is saturated.

 A sceptic may be suspicious of these numbers, if high levels of poverty mean that these large numbers of children do not create effective demand.
 I would encourage such sceptics to be more sceptical of the data which underpin those beliefs.
 Data on wealth and economic activity in many African nations can be inaccurate.
 Ghana and Nigeria famously revised their economic status from low income to upper middle income overnight following improvements in government statistics.
 New research also shows that even respected data on poverty systematically ignore important assets in which rural people are investing (such as their children’s learning).
 Given that reading for pleasure obviously makes you cleverer, it is likely that families investing in their children’s education (and there are many of these) will also want to buy books.

-The idea that there is insufficient effective demand also does not accord with the historical pattern in the production of African fiction for older children.
+The idea that there is insufficient effective demand also does not accord with the historical pattern in the production of African fiction for older children and young adults.
 As the graph below shows, this first peaked in the 1980s and early 1990s (when effective demand was lower than it is now).
 It then declined in the late 1990s and early 2000s.

 The patterns here suggest that major publishers have difficulty comprehending the potential in these markets.
 For instance the most successful series on the continent which catered for the needs of younger readers is Pacesetters.
 But its creator, Agbo Areo, an editor with Macmillan Nigeria, had to write the first book in the series to convince his (UK) bosses that there was demand for these works (!)
 Marie Umeh describes how Flora Nwapa was marginalised by her publisher for being a ‘Third World’ author and had to establish her own publishing press to distribute her pioneering works.